BOARD OF DIRECTORS

 Susan Bro is the mother of Heather Heyer, and a Co-Founder of the Heather Heyer Foundation (HHF).
-Susan launched the foundation to carry on the legacy of her daughter, Heather, a young paralegal with a strong sense of justice for all individuals.
-Heather was murdered while standing up for social justice with her friends on August 12, 2017, in Charlottesville, Virginia.
+Susan launched the foundation in memory of her daughter, Heather, a young paralegal with a strong sense of justice for all individuals.
+Heather was killedwhile standing up for social justice with her friends on August 12, 2017, in Charlottesville, Virginia.

 Susan now works as the President of the Foundation and Board Chair.
-Based on her daughter's adopted motto, "If you're not outraged, you're not paying attention," Susan brings Heather's legacy alive by sharing a positive call to action to speak up and step out for social justice and civil rights through dialogue and understanding.
-While she is studying anti-racism from strong Black Women, she has also studied to become a Certified Life Coach.
+Based on her daughter's adopted motto, "If you're not outraged, you're not paying attention," Susan brings Heather's legacy alive by sharing a positive call to action.
+She calls on others to speak up and step out for social justice and civil rights through education and positive action.

 ALFRED A. WILSON

-Alfred A. Wilson is a Co-Founder for the Heather Heyer Foundation.
-Alfred helped launch the foundation to honor his employee, co-worker, and friend Heather, murdered August 12, 2017, while standing up for social justice.
+Alfred A. Wilson is Executive Director and Co-Founder for the Heather Heyer Foundation.
+Alfred helped launch the foundation to honor his employee, co-worker, and friend, Heather, murdered August 12, 2017, while standing up for social justice.
 Alfred is a graduate of James Madison University with degrees in Political Science and Personnel Administration.
-He is a member of Omega Psi Phi Fraternity, Inc
+He is a member of Omega Psi Phi Fraternity, Inc.

 His passion to help others drives Alfred to encourage people to fight for social justice and positive change.
 He truly believes education is key to improving society and works to help individuals achieve their goals.
 Alfred volunteers mentoring at-risk youth in the Charlottesville Area.
 He also serves as high school football referee, .

-Charles Allbaugh has been the Chief Financial Officer since 1995 for Central Virginia Health Services, Inc., a non-profit federally qualified health center system, which provides primary medical, dental and behavioral health services to patients in medically underserved areas in 16 clinics in Virginia.
+Charles Allbaugh has been the Chief Financial Officer since 1995 for Central Virginia Health Services, Inc. CVHS is a non-profit federally qualified health center system.
+It provides primary medical, dental, and behavioral health services to patients in medically underserved areas in16 clinics in Virginia.
 He has also owned a small CPA firm at Lake Monticello providing income tax and bookkeeping services since 2001.

 Charles graduated from the University of Wisconsin-Madison with a BBA in Accounting in 1991 and became a Certified Public Accountant in 1997.

-He is an avid tennis player, enjoys watching football and especially enjoys watching his children play soccer.
-Charles has 4 children and was recently married to his beautiful and talented wife, Tamika.
-As a father to 3 biracial boys and who is married to an African-American woman, he has always been extremely sensitive to racial equity and strives to treat everyone with respect and dignity no matter their race.
+Charles is an avid tennis player, enjoys watching football, and especially enjoys watching his children play soccer.
+Charles has four children and recently married his beautiful and talented wife, Tamika.
+As a father to three biracial boys and married to an African-American woman, he has always been extremely sensitive to racial equity and strives to treat everyone with respect and dignity no matter their race.

 CHAD A. MORGANLANDER